Girl Scout Cookie Booth Ideas can be tricky to come up with. Here are some great ideas for making your troop booth profitable.

 - Have bags ready to package up their purchases.

 - Make aprons with pockets so the girls have pens and calculators (and a place for their cell phones too).

 The fabric for these projects came from Consumer Crafts and can be purchased in their online store.
 We will be using it to create our booth this year for sure.

+If you love this Girl Scout project, please help me share it on Facebook and Pinterest!
 Cheers to Success with these Girl Scout cookie booth ideas.